Celebrate improvements, monitor and adjust actions as needed

 (Adapted from Rush, Shelden, and Hanft, 2003).

-At a systemic level, it can be helpful to use team implementation checklists to assess whether the plan is being implemented with integrity.
-For example, PB4L School-Wide has several tools designed for this purpose.
+It can be helpful to use team implementation checklists to assess whether the plan is being implemented with integrity.

 Strengthening adult capability and confidence